 By deploying business intelligence systems, it has become increasingly simple for businesses to access essential business reports, metrics, and key information required by sales and marketing.
 Business intelligence tools categorized as ‘guided analysis and reporting’, and ‘self-service business intelligence’, allow businesses to both use static as well as fluid data, for extraction, segmentation, analysis, and reporting.

 Higher Customer Satisfaction

 Business intelligence tools help businesses quickly measure how happy their customers are with their services, by gaining an insight into their behavior.
-The tools allow businesses to perform market and customer analysis, leading to the identification of issues such as slow customer response time, extra time taken to resolve issues, key areas where customers are facing problems in a specific geographical area etc. Businesses can work on resolving such issues through the use of tools such as chat software, which provides live help on websites.
-The analysis of data pertaining to customer support, can not only aid the organization in streamlining their customer service process, it can also help them in coming up with more innovative and effective marketing and promotional strategies, leading to highly focused customer service which will eventually result in higher customer satisfaction levels.
+The tools allow businesses to perform market and customer analysis, leading to the identification of issues such as slow customer response time, extra time taken to resolve issues, key areas where customers are facing problems in a specific geographical area, etc. Businesses can work on resolving such issues through the use of tools such as chat software, which provides live chat solutions on websites.
+The analysis of data pertaining to customer support, can not only aid the organization in streamlining its customer service process, it can also help them in coming up with more innovative and effective marketing and promotional strategies, leading to highly focused customer service which will eventually result in higher customer satisfaction levels.